h3rv3d0m/GoTouch5/CONTRIBUTING.md

-# Contributing to GO:Plus
+# Contributing to GO:Touch5

-Want to help improve GO:Plus?
+Want to help improve GO:Touch5 ?
 Here's how you can get involved:

 ## Reporting Issues